Vatsal328/Movie-Recommendation-System/src/README.md

-* This folder contains the main ipynb file
+This folder contains the main source code notebook.